reductstore/reduct-py/README.md

 ```

-For more examples, see the [Quick Start](https://www.reduct.store/docs/getting-started/with-python) guide.
+For more examples, see the [Guides](https://reduct.store/docs/guides) section in the ReductStore documentation.